 - Business line of credit: This is on-call funds that can be accessed to manage short term costs and buy a bit of breathing space.
 You can pay it off and reuse it up to the approved balance, and it can be revolving or come with a renewable term of, say, 12 months.
 It is important to understand the interest and fees associated with your line of credit – especially for missed payments.

 If you are seriously thinking about a finance product for your business, then you should think about everything that is available.
 Take some time to compare your options and to evaluate your costs.
 You could also consider speaking with your accountant or finance broker, because you may find that there is a finance product perfect for your business that you hadn’t even thought of.

 What do I need to consider before applying for a business loan or a line of credit?

 There are many things to consider before you apply for business finance.
 Keeping them in mind will help make your comparison easier.
 You should ask yourself the following: What do you need the funds for?
 How much do you want to borrow?
 When do you need the funds?
 Do you intend to apply for a secured business loan or an unsecured loan?
 What interest rate and fees are associated?
 What repayment schedule would you be comfortable with?

-Prospa offers a line of credit of $2,000 to $100,000 and business loans of $5,000 to $300,000 with no asset security required to access up to $100,000.
-You only require minimal paperwork to apply for up to $150,000 and can apply online in minutes.
-A quick chat to one of our friendly customer service representatives will complete the application process and, if approved, funding is possible in 24 hours.
+Prospa offers a line of credit of $2,000 to $100,000 and business loans of $5,000 to $300,000 with no asset security required upfront to access $100,000.
+You can apply online in minutes.
+A quick chat to one of our Business Lending Specialists will complete the application process and, if approved, funding is possible in 24 hours.